SELECTING my tree

 I live in Montreal, but I would like to plant my tree off the Island, is that possible?

-Can you plant trees in sidewalk extension?
+Can you plant trees in sidewalk beds?

 Can I plant a tree if I am a tenant?

-It is possible only with written authorization from your landlord.
+Yes, but only with written authorization from your landlord.

 What are the City's regulations regarding tree planting?